Phase transitions induced by standard and predetermined measurements in transmon arrays

 Regarding the circuit-averaged observables in the steady state $T$, we differentiate two types: postselected and non-postselected.
 It is also important to point out that in the analytical results, the average is performed over all the trajectories weighted by their probabilities, but in the numerical simulations, the averaging is performed over iterations of the circuit, each of them corresponding to a trajectory, which may appear repeated or not appear at all, for frequent and infrequent trajectories, respectively (the incidence, in this case, represents the weighting).
-For the postselected quantities, we evaluate the complete state of the system, that is, the pure state that is given generally by a superposition on the basis of the number of bosons $\ket{\psi^i(T)}$, for a particular iteration of the circuit $i$.
-We do this for each iteration and thus calculate the Von Neumann entropy and the fluctuation of the observables defined by expectation values of a Hermitian operator.
+For the postselected quantities, we evaluate the complete state of the system $\ket{\psi^i(T)}$, that is, the pure state that is given generally by a superposition on the basis of the number of bosons for a particular iteration of the circuit $i$.
+We do this for each iteration and then calculate the von Neumann entropy and the observables' fluctuation defined by the Hermitian operator's expectation values.
 For non-postselected quantities, we obtain the value of the corresponding observable using Born's rule on the final state of each iteration, that is, performing a probabilistic projection on one of the basis vectors in the number of bosons that constitutes the final state $\ket{\tilde{\psi^i}}$.
 Therefore, the circuit-averaged quantities are given by

 where $M$ is the total number of iterations, $\hat{\rho}_{[1,\frac{L}{2}]}=\Tr_{[\frac{L}{2}+1,L]}\hat{\rho}$, and $\ket{\tilde{\psi^i}}$ is obtained for each iteration and type of observable from the pure state $\ket{\psi^i(T)} $, after projecting the corresponding final state at $T$ following the Born's rule in the subspace of said observable, in such a way that we thus emulate a real quantum measurement for the particular observable.
 For calculating the distance between the distribution of the number of bosons for all the iterations considered in Eq.~\eqref{N_num_mean} and theoretical distributions, we used the simple metric $d(\text{obs},\text{theo})=(1/2) \sum_{n=0}^{N_T} |\text{obs}(n)-\text{theo}(n)|$.
 Similar results were obtained for Kullback-Leibler divergence and Bhattacharyya distance; data not shown.